 Is there anything as therapeutic as driving with the windows down, music playing and the sun beating off the road ahead?

 Most of us remember to look after our car health in winter, but we can’t forget that the summer presents its own challenges for our cars.
-It’s important that you bring your car for a full check-up each year but, before you feel the wind in your hair and take a summer road trip, you should also check the following:
+It’s important that you bring your car for a full check-up each year but, before you feel the wind in your hair and take a summer road trip, you should also check the following during the hotter months:

-Ensure your window wipers work effortlessly, if they’re screeching over your windscreen, you’ll need to replace them.
-With the dryer weather there is more chance of dust sticking to your windscreen and affecting your visibility of the road so make sure to top up your windscreen wash fluid regularly.
+Ensure your window wipers work effortlessly.
+If they’re screeching over your windscreen, you’ll need to replace them.
+With the dryer weather there is more chance of dust sticking to your windscreen and affecting your visibility of the road so also make sure to top up your windscreen washer fluid regularly.

 Be sure to check your aircon is working, it’s especially important that you can keep the temperature down if you’ve kids or pets in the car.